 Top tip

-Implement an 'employee of the month' programme with tangible rewards to boost morale and give employees something to strive for.
+Implement an 'Employee of the Month' programme with meaningful incentives and tangible rewards to boost morale.
 Regularly survey your employees on job satisfaction and work-life balance.
 Make the results transparent and act on the feedback to demonstrate that you’re committed to improvement.

 Use targeted surveys that go beyond generic questions.
-Ask things like:
+Ask targeted questions like:

 Keeping up with tech skills

-The finance world has been thoroughly disrupted by technology.
-Financial technology (FinTech) is a burgeoning field, and traditional financial firms find themselves competing with tech-first companies for the same talent.
-Many current employees may not have the tech-savviness needed to transition into a modern financial workplace, and finding new candidates who do is challenging.
+The finance world has been significantly disrupted by technology.
+Financial technology (FinTech) is a burgeoning field, and traditional financial firms find themselves competing with tech-first companies for talent.
+Many current employees may lack the digital skills needed to adapt, while financial recruitment teams struggle to find new candidates with the right expertise.

 How to overcome

-Offer ongoing tech training and consider partnerships with tech schools or bootcamps to help keep your team up-to-date.
+Offer ongoing tech training for employees and consider partnerships with tech schools or boot camps to help keep your team up-to-date with emerging trends in financial technology.

 Top tip